Working on campus is a great opportunity for international students to gain experience, build their resume, and develop essential professional skills.

-Eligibility to Work On-Campus
+Eligibility for On-Campus Employment

 Develop your network and build connections by engaging with your professors and classmates, participating in university activities and programs, joining student organizations, and holding leadership positions.